mathesar-foundation/mathesar-wiki/product/concepts/tables.md

 - A **column** describes the data stored, including (but not limited to ) its [Data Type](/product/concepts/data-types).
 - A **record** is a single unit of data that can be stored in a table.
 Each record stores data corresponding to each column defined on the table.

+## Tables in Mathesar
+Creating a table is the first step to managing your data within Mathesar.

 ## Example

 | ID | Name | Country | Age | Birth |